AussieScorcher/BARS/controller-guide.md

 > BARS Ground can be an incredibly useful tool to simulate the use of stopbars, but it's use is **not compulsory**.
 Controllers should revert to the default vatSys usage if the use of BARS Ground is becoming a hinderance to themselve.

 > [!NOTE]
 > Stopbars are positioned at runways, which by default are under the sole jurisdiction of ADC controllers.
-BARS Ground's stopbar functionality should only be utilised by **Tower (S2) or Approach (S3) controllers**.
+BARS Ground's stopbar functionality should only be utilised by <ins>**Tower (S2) or Approach (S3) controllers**</ins>.
+BARS Ground will check the connection callsign, as long as you are connected

 ## Setup